 Hours of Operation

-Counseling Services is open Monday through Friday from 8:00 am – 5:00 pm.
+Counseling Services is open Monday through Friday from 8:00 am – 4:30 pm.
 Hours are limited during winter break, spring break and summer session.
 Appointments are recommended to ensure the availability of a counselor.
-Appointments can be made in person or over the phone.
+Appointments can be made in person, via email or over the phone.
 Clients with less urgent needs are encouraged to make an appointment to ensure that they are seen in a timely manner.
-For emergencies after hours and on weekends, students are instructed to contact Public Safety at +1 (607) 778-5083 or 911 if an imminent emergency.
-Public Safety will make contact with Counseling Services if needed.

 If you are unable to keep a scheduled appointment, or need to change a scheduled appointment, please give the Counseling Staff 24 hours notice (via email or phone), if possible.
 If you do not show up for a scheduled appointment 2 times within a semester (no call, no show), you may lose the privilege of using Counseling Services for the remainder of that semester.
 If you commit to regular sessions on a particular time and day of the week, and do not show up for one of these appointments (no call, no show), your appointment time may be offered to other students in the future.
 If you are more than 15 minutes late for a scheduled appointment, the counselor reserves the right to use the remaining time of that hour for other duties, and or to see other students as needed.
 You will have to reschedule if this is the case.